xHotShotsx/Typology/Socionics/Intertype Relations/A Representation-Theoretic Framework for Intertype Relations in Socionics.md

 # 1. Introduction

 Classical intertype relations in Socionics form nonabelian group whose structure resists direct representation in terms of type dichotomies.
-While man
+While many dichotomy systems exist, it remains unclear why only certain systems align coherently with a subset of intertype relations,

 # 2. Foundational Objects and Notation